random-iceberg/model-backend/README.md

 # Model Service for Titanic Survivor Prediction Application

-The Model Service is a dedicated microservice responsible for handling machine learning model training and inference for the Titanic Survivor Prediction Application.
-Developed using FastAPI and scikit-learn, this service is containerized and fully integrated with the overall Docker Compose orchestration—ensuring zero manual configuration and a robust production environment.
+The Model Service is a dedicated microservice responsible for machine learning model training, inference, and management for the Titanic Survivor Prediction Application.
+Developed with FastAPI and scikit-learn, it is containerized and integrated with Docker Compose for seamless deployment.

 ## Table of Contents